GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 each conversion, up to a maximum of three per click**.

-To prevent conversion time from being used to get more information from the conversion side and hence hinder users' privacy, this API specifies that conversion reports aren't sent immediately after a conversion happens.
+To prevent conversion time from being used to get more information from the conversion side and hence hinder users' privacy, this API specifies that attribution reports aren't sent immediately after a conversion happens.
 After the initial ad click, a schedule of **reporting windows** associated with this click begins.
 Each reporting window has a deadline, and conversions registered before that deadline will be sent at the end of that window.